Alekzanther/ha-agent-rs/README.md

 # ha-agent-rs

 Hello there, code wranglers, digital cowboys, and Internet dwellers!
-Welcome to the whimsical, fantastical, and, most importantly, functional world of `ha-agent-rs`!
+Welcome to the whimsical, fantastical, and, most importantly, **BLAZINGLY FAST** world of `ha-agent-rs`!

 ## What is ha-agent-rs? 🚀